City-of-Helsinki/mlops-template/README.md

 # Prequisites

+The template was developed and tested with:

+ - GitHub Codespaces

+and

+  with Apple MacBook Pro M1 & macOS Ventura 13.0

  - Docker desctop 4.15.0 (93002)

-If you prefer developing with VSC:

  - VSC 1.74.0
- - VSC Dev Containers Extension v0.245.2 (latest version has issues with MacOS & M1)
+ - VSC Dev Containers Extension v0.245.2

+# Known Issues:

+ - nbdev_clean git hook may remove 'parameters' tag from notebook cells, even though it is marked as an allowed key in settings.ini.
+The tag may need to be re-added manually.
+ - nbdev documentation related functions may not work out-of-box with arm64 machines such as M1 macbooks because the container installs amd64 quarto

 # old / edit:
 This repository presents proof-of-concept for serving a machine learning model trough FastAPI rest api without coding.